-The tunnels are located in the southern end of the Boyne Valley on the Dawes Range between Golimbal and Barimoon sidings.
-They are most easily accessed via Kalpowar township then on to the Barimoon Siding.
+The tunnels are located in the southern end of the Boyne Valley on the Dawes Range between Golembil and Barrimoon sidings.
+They are most easily accessed via Kalpowar township then on to the Barrimoon Siding.

-For many years the section of track containing the tunnels was maintained by a fettler gang who lived at Golimbel.
+For many years the section of track containing the tunnels was maintained by a fettler gang who lived at Golembil.

 There were quarters for married men and three to four single men quarters, a trolley and siding sheds as well as a set of yards for loading cattle.
 Others lived at Kalpowar.

 You are taken into another world via a remarkably easy gentle gradient walk through some very rugged Australian bush.
 The tunnels are a tribute to the excellent engineering skills and sheer hard labour of our forebears.